The Coleshill School

 The Coleshill School is a school with academy status in Coleshill, Warwickshire, England, founded in 1520.

 Admissions

-It is a mixed secondary school of about 1,000 pupils.
-In September 2004, The Coleshill School obtained its "Maths and Computing College" status, which has been incorporated in some variations of its name.
+The school is a mixed secondary school of about 1,000 pupils.
+In September 2004, it obtained "Maths and Computing College" status, which has been incorporated in some variations of its name.
 This new status has enabled increased funding for the school in order to develop its mathematics and ICT facilities.